 When you schedule an eye exam at InVision, you can feel confident knowing your vision is in the hands of one of the best optometrists in town!
 Here’s what to expect:

-Upon arriving at the store, we’ll take your temperature and ask you to fill out a short form about your vision and health history.
-After the exam room has been sanitized, the masked doctor will invite you in and ask some preliminary questions about your vision and if you have any concerns about your eye health.
+When you arrive at InVision, the masked eye doctor will invite you into the exam room after it’s been cleaned and sanitized.
+The doctor will ask some preliminary questions about your vision and if you have any concerns about your eye health.

 A complete eye exam consists of two parts: determining your vision correction needs and evaluating your eye health.